piou13/logicapps-keyvault-integration/README.md

 **System-Assigned or User-Assigned?**

 Personally, in most of my scenarios, I configure User-Assigned managed identity because I rarely have only one LogicApps in my solutions.
-If you have multiple *"MIA-compatible"* services (like LogicApps, FunctionApp, API Management, ...) that need to access quite the same set of resources from Keyvault, definitely use an User-Assigner managed identity.
+If you have multiple *"MIA-compatible"* services (like LogicApps, FunctionApp, API Management, ...) that need to access quite the same set of resources from Keyvault, definitely use an User-Assigned managed identity.
 If you have a small solution with an one-to-one relationship between LogicApps and Keyvault or if you have big dichotomy concerns, choose System-Assigned managed identity.

 ## What's needed for automation then?